JasonLocklin/Dissertation/Prisms/Results.md

 include all of the individual t-tests and differences on the plot will be indicated with stars.
 All patients showed significant change post prisms except 163 and 408 (with the latter not quite reaching significance due to extreme trial-to-trial variability).
+With a Bonferonni correction for 5 tests, 27 also becomes non-significant.

 As a group, the neglecting patients did not improve on either